avhn/leetcode/algorithms/1009/README.md

 <pre>
 <b>Input:</b> 7
 <b>Output:</b> 0
-<b>Explanation:<b> 7 is "111" in binary, with complement "000" in binary, which is 0 in base-10.
+<b>Explanation:</b> 7 is "111" in binary, with complement "000" in binary, which is 0 in base-10.
 </pre>

 **Example 3:**